-The member associations across Finland maintain 10 mother and child homes, seven homes focusing on treatment of drug and alcohol-related problems and 18 shelters for the victims of domestic violence.
+The member associations across Finland maintain 10 mother and child homes, seven homes for substance-abusing pregnant women and families with infants and 19 shelters for the victims of domestic violence.
 All of the associations also have daytime support services.
-More than 12,000 people, approximately 4,000 of whom are children, use the associations’ services every year.
+More than 16,000 people, approximately 5,500 of whom are children, use the associations’ services every year.

 The Federation of Mother and Child Homes and Shelters is a non-profit organization whose premise and objective is the welfare of the child.
 We stand by families in difficult circumstances in our society and are not afraid to tackle problems.
 We do not merely talk about problems, we take action to change the lives of our customers as well as the society.